BogdanovTimm/NotesOblivion/💻 IT/Theory/Networking/Hardware/Router.md

 #                  Which layers it uses

 It uses:
-1. Physical
+1. Physical Layer
-2. Data Link
+2. Data Link Layer
-3. Network Level
+3. Network Layer
+4. (Only BGP-Routers) Transport Layer